thinkjk/docpilot/docs/cli-documentation.md

   help         Print this message or the help of the given subcommand(s)

 EXAMPLES:
-    # Start documenting a new workflow
+    # Start documenting a new workflow (runs in background by default)
     docpilot start "Setting up development environment"

     # Add annotations while working